Training Centers For Unskilled Women Urged - UrduPoint

 Training Centers For Unskilled Women Urged

-Representatives of various skill promotion organizations on Wednesday urged to establish public sector institutions to promote the work of Pakistani women artisans with further polishing their skills

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Sep, 2020 ) :Representatives of various skill promotion organizations on Wednesday urged to establish public sector institutions to promote the work of Pakistani women artisans with further polishing their skills.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :Representatives of various skill promotion organizations on Sunday urged to establish public sector institutions to promote the work of Pakistani women artisans with further polishing their skills.

 According to them, there is a need to have such centers in rural areas with its linkage to main institutions at Federal and provincial level to take this neglected area seriously.